Related publications

 The council can decide whether to agree to your request.
 In some circumstances, they may refuse, for example, if:

 There may be administration charges and you may have to pay interest on the loan.
 You’ll also have to insure and maintain your property.
-Your council must take into account the cost of maintaining your property when figuring out how much you must pay towards your care costs.
+Your council must take into account the cost of maintaining your property when working out how much you must pay towards your care costs.

-You may be able to ask for a short-term loan to pay your care home fees.
-This could be helpful if, for example, you're struggling to sell your property.
 Many people use a loan-style deferred payment agreement with the council to help in this situation.
-Your agreement is still with the council but, instead of the council paying the care home directly, you pay the care home and the council loans you the money in instalments, minus any contribution you make from other sources.
+Your agreement is still with the council but, instead of the council paying the care home directly, you pay the care home.
+The council loans you the money in instalments, minus any contribution you make from other sources.

 Deferred payment plans may not be the best option for you, but there are other options available for paying care home fees.

 Another option may be an immediate need care fee payment plan (also called an Immediate Needs Annuity) or deferred care fee payment plan.
 These are basically insurance policies.
 In return for a lump-sum investment, the policy pays a regular income towards care costs for the rest of your life.
 You may be able to use the value of your home to secure a loan so you can buy an annuity.
+MoneyHelper has more information about this type of plan.

 You could also consider equity release.
 This is a way to release money from your home without having to sell it.
 For more information, read our webpage on equity release.